-The latest incident took place in New York on the 31st of October, when a truck was droven into people on a cycleway in Lower Manhattan, killing 8 people and injuring 11 others.
+The last (recorded) terrorist incident took place in New York on the 31st of October 2017, when a truck was droven into people on a cycleway in Lower Manhattan, killing 8 people and injuring 11 others.
 The suspect was shot by Police.

 On the 2nd of October 2017, 59 people were killed and over 400 injured by an "active shooter" situation at the Route 91 Harvest festival in Las Vegas.
 Police officials said that they have identified the suspect as Stephen Paddock and he is thought to have taken his own life after the shooting.

 On the 17th September 2016 there were two bombings.
 One of these in the New York neighbourhood of Chelsea injured 28 people.
 The first bombing was pipe bombs that exploded at a military fun-run in New Jersey, at both events further devices were found close by.
 On this day there was also a series of stabbings at a Mall in St. Cloud, Minnesota; injuring 8 people.
 It is said that ISIS have claimed responsibility for this Mall attack.

 On the evening of July 30th, 2016 there were two separate reports of gun shootings in downtown Austin, Texas.
 Police initially reported it to be an "active shooter" however as information developed the shootings were not thought to be linked.
 One person was killed and several more injured in the attacks.
 Both locations are considered to be safe and police are investigating the incidents.
 No suspects have been arrested at this time.

 Lethal terrorist attacks on the United States of America have been limited in their success since heightened security has been implemented following 9/11.
 Although the USA has had tensions throughout the Islamic world triggering extremist style attacks, it is possible that Islamic terrorist could follow up with another mass attack such as 9/11. there has been an increase in terror attacks in other western nations such as France.